OmniBench: Towards The Future of Universal Omni-Language Models: Findings

-Despite overall poor performance, open-source baselines generally exhibit higher accuracy on speech audio, indicating a potential bias towards speech data.
+\paragraph{Overall} \autoref{tab:overall} demonstrates that most open-source OLM baselines surpass random guessing accuracy across various setting, and the latest developed one (Qwen-2.5-Omni) could even outperform the proprietary models.
+Notably, the UnifiedIO2 series demonstrates inconsistent performance scaling with model size, indicating challenges in effectively leveraging increased capacity for multimodal understanding.
 In contrast, Gemini-1.5-Pro and Reka-core-20240501, the two available proprietary models evaluated in this tri-modal setting, shows more promising results.
 Regarding the scores across audio types, the Gemini-1.5-Pro shows a more balanced performances while Reka-core-20240501 showing a lag on modeling the sound events.
-Moreover, the comparison of Gemini-1.5-Pro's performance across full input context and ablated settings (image-text and audio-text) suggests that it effectively leverages information from all modalities to enhance its reasoning capabilities.
-While it demonstrates superior overall performance and balanced accuracy across audio types compared to open-source alternatives, its accuracy remains below 50\%.
+Moreover, the comparison of Gemini-1.5-Pro's performance across full input context and ablated settings (image-removed and audio-removed) suggests that it effectively leverages information from all modalities to enhance its reasoning capabilities.
+While it demonstrates superior overall performance and balanced accuracy across audio types compared to most of the open-source alternatives, its accuracy remains below 50\%.
+OmniBench’s best-performing model (Qwen-Omni) also leads in audio reasoning.
+Interestingly, it combines separate audio and vision instruction tuning, suggesting that fusing different bimodal corpora can generalize to tri-modal settings.
+Although most top-performing models still rely on modality-specific encoders, emerging models like AnyGPT—which use a universal tokenizer for multiple modalities—represent a more integrated architecture.
+We hypothesize that GPT-4o may follow this direction, and believe such designs will be necessary to scale OLMs to more complex understanding and generation tasks.

-These findings underscore the challenging nature of OmniBench and highlight substantial room for improvement in multi-modal reasoning tasks.
-We anticipate the development of more competitive models on our benchmark in the near future, which will further advance the field of multi-modal AI.

-\paragraph{Breakdown Results.} We present the breakdown of the performance of open-source omni-language model baselines across different audio types and task categories in the OmniBench evaluation.
-The results reveal inconsistent performance patterns across audio types, with some models showing higher accuracy on sound events or music compared to speech.
-Across task categories, models tend to perform better on object identification and description tasks, while struggling with more reasoning tasks such as plot inference and story description.
-These findings highlight the current limitations of OLMs in integrating information across modalities.
+\paragraph{Breakdown Results.} We present the breakdown of the performance of open-source omni-language model baselines across different audio types and task categories in the OmniBench evaluation in \autoref{tab:by_audio_type} and \autoref{tab:by_task_type}.
+The results reveal inconsistent performance patterns across audio types.
+For instance, despite overall poor performance, open-source baselines generally exhibit higher accuracy on speech audio, indicating a potential bias towards speech data.
+Besides, Video-Salmonn and Gemini-1.5-Pro provide better results on music subsets compared to their performance on speech and music, potentially due to their large corpus of music videos, though the music ethics of training foundation models are still under-discussion \citep{ma2024foundation}.